szczyglis-dev/py-gpt/README.md

 - `Search also in conversation content, not only in titles`: When enabled, context search will also consider the content of conversations, not just the titles of conversations.

-- `Show Llama-index sources`: If enabled, sources utilized will be displayed in the response (if available, it will not work in streamed chat).
+- `Show LlamaIndex sources`: If enabled, sources utilized will be displayed in the response (if available, it will not work in streamed chat).

 - `Show code interpreter output`: If enabled, output from the code interpreter in the Assistant API will be displayed in real-time (in stream mode), Default: True.